 16:00 The Evolution of Neutron-Capture Elements across the Milky Way with the Gaia-ESO survey – Marta Molero

-16:30 The evolution of abundances with age and birth radii – Bridget Ratcliffe
+16:30 Examining the [s-process/Mg] abundance ratio with age and birth radii in the Milky Way disk – Bridget Ratcliffe

 PhD Defence Rebecca Forsberg